 Now, as someone with experience in the property industry, I strongly believe the majority of estate agents are professional, decent and hardworking people who genuinely aim to deliver the best possible service.

 However, as with all professions, there are those who can tarnish the reputation of others working in the industry when they haven’t considered the best interests of their client, or the duty they have to fulfil their own promises and obligations.

 So, in the unfortunate event you’d like to complain about the service you’ve received from an estate agent, what can do you?

 Established in 1990, The Property Ombudsman exists to help resolve your complaint and see the matter through to a final resolution.

-You can submit your complaint to The Property Ombudsman for consideration, though in order for it to be approved for review, either of the following must apply –
+You can submit your complaint directly to The Property Ombudsman for consideration, though in order for it to be reviewed, either of the following must apply –

 - You have raised your complaint directly to the agent and have received a final viewpoint letter – but remain unhappy

 - If eight weeks have passed since you first complained to the agent and the issue remains unresolved